 Shortness of breath, chest tightness or pain, and wheezing

 The cough might also be accompanied by chest tightness or even chest pain that can persist for five to six weeks.
-Wheezing is when your breaths cause a whistling or rattling sound since your airways are blocked.
+Wheezing happens when your breaths cause a whistling or rattling sound due to blockage in your airways.
 It’s also common in people with asthma.
 But keep in mind that chest pain that persists for more than two months might indicate something serious like pneumonia or heart problems.
 So pay attention to the duration of your symptoms.

 Since most cases of bronchitis are caused by viral infections, this condition can’t be treated with antibiotics.
 Even if your doctor suspects you have bacterial bronchitis, you might need to wait until the infection clears from your system on its own without special treatment.
 Many cases of bronchitis usually clear up on their own within a few weeks.